WillEStokes/Needle_controller-mbed/README.md

 #### Control Interface

-This class contains several private methods which can be invoked using a message array containing unique IDs of the available functions and corresponding function pointers.
-When connected to a host device, the run loop continuously checks for incoming `MessageHeader` messages which contain the ID of the function to call.
-Then when a message is received, the loop uses the function ID to locate and invoke the corresponding function.
+This class contains several private methods in addition to a message array variable `comMessages` which contains pointers to the private methods with assigned unique function IDs.

+When connected to a host device, the run loop continuously checks for incoming `MessageHeader` messages containing the ID of the method to call.
+Then when a message is received, the loop locates and invokes the corresponding method.

 ```
 typedef struct {`<br />